TREX-CoE/trexio/python/README.md

 **Note: we highly recommend to use virtual environments to avoid compatibility issues and to improve reproducibility.**
 For more details, see the corresponding part of the [Python documentation](https://docs.python.org/3/library/venv.html#creating-virtual-environments).

+**Note: our build farm (GitHub Actions) does not support ARM64 architectures (including the Mac M1/M2 chips).
+Therefore, `pip install trexio` does not work on an ARM64-based machine.
+Thus, we recommend to install TREXIO from source on an ARM64-based machine.
+If one uses a Mac where HDF5 is installed with brew (i.e., `brew install hdf5`), a workaround is to execute the following 2 lines before doing `pip install trexio`:**

+- `export H5_CFLAGS="-I$(brew --prefix hdf5)/include"`
+- `export H5_LDFLAGS="-L$(brew --prefix hdf5)/lib"`

 ## Additional requirements (for installation from source)